Rishang/aws-autoscale-warmup/README.md

-# Custom autoscaling for ec2/fargate
+# Onetime autoscaling for ec2/fargate

 ---